 As I mentioned above, the key to public service loan forgiveness is maximizing the benefit while reducing the risk.
 It goes to the saying I constantly preach in our financial course, manage your risk and your return will be there.

 With that in mind, we highly encourage you to save for the IDR tax liability as though PSLF doesn’t exists.
-To help you plan and stay on course, we developed our IDR Tax Savings Solution.
+To help you plan and stay on course, we developed our PSLF Solution.

 The IDR Tax Tracking Solution calculates a recommended minimum amount to save each month.
 It will also notify you if you are not saving enough.

 Most importantly, when you income changes, if your family status changes, and if tax rates change, then you’ll estimated tax owed will change.
 Therefore, you can update this information in real-time using are IDR Tax Savings Solution.